-Through the generosity of alumni, friends, corporations and foundations, numerous scholarships and fellowships are awarded to full-time MBA candidates who exhibit a high degree of potential for success in the program and their careers.
+Through the generosity of alumni, friends, corporations, and foundations, numerous scholarships and fellowships are awarded to MBA candidates who exhibit a high degree of potential for success in the program and their careers.

-Scholarships and fellowships are available to be awarded to full-time MBA candidates.
+Scholarships and fellowships are available to be awarded to full-time and part-time MBA candidates.
 Candidates are considered for scholarship at the point of admission, are notified at the time of admission and are not required to provide additional information, unless noted below.
-This applies to U.S. citizens, U.S. permanent residents and international candidates.
+This applies to U.S. citizens, U.S. permanent residents, and international candidates.

 Tepper MBA Scholarship

 All full-time and part-time MBA students are considered for a Tepper School Scholarship at the time of admission based on the overall strength of the admissions application.
 A separate scholarship application is not required.
 Students who receive a Tepper School MBA Scholarship are advised when they are accepted for admission.

 As part of a select group of schools and corporations, the Tepper School partners with Forté, a non-profit working to advance women in business.
 Through the admissions process, exceptional MBA candidates are selected to receive Tepper School-funded Forté Fellowship.
 Along with the prestige of receiving this scholarship, Forté Fellows gain access to exclusive Forté benefits, such as skill-building workshops, leadership conferences, networking opportunities, job postings, and more.
 Students of any gender are eligible to apply for a Forte Fellowship.